UKCloud/documentation/articles/other/other-ref-products-overview.md

 ### Disaster Recovery as a Service (DRaaS)

-This service (powered by Zerto) makes it easy to replicate and recover VMs to the cloud, by failing over your own data centre to UKCloud.
+This service (powered by Zerto) makes it easy to replicate and recover VMs to the cloud, by failing over from your own data centre to UKCloud.

 ### Extended Network Support from UKCloud

-As a natural extension of the Basic Managed Compute from UKCloud service, our Extended Network Support from UKCloud enables you to choose from an extensive list of officially supported network appliances for which UKCloud undertakes the initial deployment (or assumes ownership of valid existing networks) and configuration of the various elements of your virtual network, along with the ongoing monitoring and support, further enabling you to focus on your applications and business outcomes rather than worry about your connectivity uptime.
+As a natural extension of the Basic Managed Compute from UKCloud service, our Extended Network Support from UKCloud enables you to choose from an extensive list of officially supported network appliances for which UKCloud undertakes the initial deployment (or assumes ownership of valid existing networks) and configuration of the various elements of your virtual network, along with the ongoing monitoring and support, further enabling you to focus on your applications and business outcomes rather than worrying about your connectivity uptime.

 ### High Performance Compute (HPC)